seasarorg/dbflute/dbflute/embedded/etc/client-template/dbflute_dfclient/playsql/_readme.txt

 Directory for ReplaceSchema task

 replace-schema.sql:
-DDL statements for creation of your schema
+DDL statements for creation of your schema.
+You should write your own DDL statements in this file.
+(A SQL separator is semicolon ";")

 take-finally.sql:
-SQL statements for check data (or DDL after data loading)
+SQL statements for check loaded data (or DDL after data loading) You should write your own SQL statements in this file.
+(basically same specifications as replace-schema.sql)

-"data" directory is for loaded data like this:
+The "data" directory is for data loading like this:
 /- - - - - - - - - - - - - - - - - - - -
 playsql
   |-data